hannahmaina/Docker-Project/README.md

 ## Than push run this command
-    -docker push hannahmaina/my-first-docker-image:latest  (docker push name of your imag) Now go to your desktop and login to your docker account eg in firefox or
+    -docker push hannahmaina/my-first-docker-image:latest  (docker push name of your imag) Now go to your desktop and login to your docker account eg in firefox or and you can see your image that just created.

+Once you see image created in your DockerHub account, take that cammand in dockerHub and run it terminal to see images by running the following commands
+## docker images command
+Now I have created my first docker image and container